Home

 Do the kits come with instructions?

-Each kit comes with complete instructions covering setting up the hydroponic garden, starting your garden from seeds or seedlings, routine maintenance, and starting a new crop.
+Each kit comes with complete instructions covering setting up the Floating Garden, starting your garden from seeds or seedlings, routine maintenance, and starting a new crop.

 Top

-How do I clean the unit between crops?
+How do I clean the Floating Garden between crops?

 Top